GamikaSanjana/ReconBreach/README.md

     Ensure you have permission before testing any system.
     Use this tool responsibly and ethically to improve security, not for malicious purposes.

+🔐 Disclaimer

+ReconBreach is intended solely for ethical hacking and security research.
+Unauthorized use is illegal and punishable by law.
+Always obtain explicit written permission before testing any target system.

+### **Key Refinements**:
+- **Professional Language**: Enhanced tone for a more elite audience.
+- **Added Depth**: Detailed features for advanced capabilities, especially in AI and multi-vector simulations.
+- **Customization**: Clear instructions on extending the tool.
+- **Ethics and Security**: Emphasized the legal and ethical considerations, ensuring responsible usage.

+This version is designed to attract top-tier professionals and reflects the capabilities of a tool used by advanced cybersecurity experts.